teuben/GBT-EDGE/README.md

 * **degas**:   https://github.com/GBTSpectroscopy/degas
 * **maskmoment**:   https://github.com/tonywong94/maskmoment

-Probably better to use the source based "install -e", so you can "git pull" while code updates are being made:
+We use the source based "pip install -e" method, so you can "git pull" while code updates are being made in those 3rd party packages:

-      make git
+      make git pull
-      (cd gbtpipe;    pip install -e .)
+      pip install -e gbtpipe
-      (cd degas;      pip install -e .)
+      pip install -e degas
-      (cd maskmoment; pip install -e .)
+      pip install -e maskmoment
       pip install pyspeckit

 It was noted that python > 3.7 was needed, where GBO runs 3.6.8.
-I've used the lmtoy method to install a container with anaconda3's python.
+I've used the lmtoy/nemo method to install a container with anaconda3's python, but feel free to use your own setup, virtual or not.
 Also the installation of gbtpipe might need the bz2 library.
 On my ubuntu system I needed to install **libbz2-dev** for this to pass the cfitsio installation that was needed for **gbtpipe**

 The Makefile contains a few other targets that may guide you in getting a clean install.

-On U22 cfitsio library is now causing a build failure with **gbtpipe**
+On U22 cfitsio library is now causing a build failure with **gbtpipe** due to bz2

+### Python

+I use NEMO's install_anaconda3 script.
+Newer versions of python have problems.

+* python 3.9 is ok,     version=2022.10
+* python 3.10 deprecated np.bool (and a few other weird things with curl and matplotlib)
+* python 3.11 has deprecated np.bool in numpy 1.20

-# Sample Data
+## Sample Data

 Running the calibration off-line is not impossible, but involved, since it needs on-line weather information.
 However, using